suggestio/suggestio/README.md

-# Suggest.io -- Abstract physical infospace
+# Suggest.io: Your offer may be here

 Suggest.io is concept solution to simplify create rich eye-candy content, attached to regions on the geo-map or Bluetooth (and possibly others) physical radio-beacons.